 The Greybull Pit is a hybrid breed that brings together the Greyhound with the American Pit Bull Terrier.

-Of course, this is not a combination that most people would expect to happen, but it is a sign of the desire to produce designer breeds that has become more popular in recent times.
+Of course, this is not a combination that most people would expect to happen, but it is a sign of the desire to produce designer breeds that have become more popular in recent times.

-A number of people will clearly be aware of what it takes to look after both of these parent breeds, but when you bring them together in this way it then makes things that bit harder.
+A number of people will be aware of what it takes to look after both of these parent breeds, but when you bring them together in this way it then makes things that bit harder.

 However, that is why we have produced this complete guide to the breed so you can then know how to correctly care for this breed.

 Before getting into these different areas, we do need to go ahead and spend a bit of time getting you to think more carefully about yourself.

 This is key since it does affect your ability to look after this breed, and you certainly do not want anything to happen that can negatively affect their life.